Aman34772/devTinder/homework.md

 create a custom validate function for gender
-Improve the DB scema - Put all appropriate validations on each field in Schema Add timestamps to the schema
+Improve the DB scema - Put all appropriate validations on each field in Schema Add timestamps to the schema never ever trust on users data
+Add API level validation on patch request and signup api Data sanitization -Add API validations for each fields --can save our api from malicious data from the users of hackers